Hey – thanks for stopping by.

 - To explain what banking options Americans can use.

-- To give you a brief overview of Nadex, one, if not the only US-based licensed broker.
+- To give you a brief overview of Nadex, They are one of the only U.S. based and CFTC regulated binary options exchanges.”

 Best US Binary Options Brokers